“It was all in His hands now – as it had always been.” -Louie Zamperini, Devil At My Heels

 Louie nearly laughed – he never did anything like that anyway!
 His older brother Pete, a star-miler, urged Louie to begin running for sport.
 With Pete as his coach and mentor, Louie broke records no one thought he would.
 He set a world interscholastic record in 1934, running a mile in 4 minutes and 21 seconds.
 His next goal was the 5000 meters in the 1936 Nazi Olympics in Berlin, Germany.

 Louie qualified for the Olympics by tying with word-record holder Don Lash.
 At 19 years of age, he was the youngest US qualifier ever in the 5000 meters.

 That night, Mac, in a panic, ate all of the chocolate.
-Imagine; no food or water, and sharks bumping your raft every so often – and wondering if life could get any worse.
-The three men DID manage to catch and eat a shark.
+The three men managed to catch and eat a shark.
 Louie, at the time not really religious, promised God that if God would allow him to survive, Louie would glorify Him the rest of his life.
 Louie would not fulfill this promise until many years later.

 On one particular day, the men saw a plane in the distance.
-Excitement shot through their bodies, yelling, screaming, and waving their arms.
-All of a sudden, the plane starts shooting at them!!
+All of a sudden, the plane started shooting at them.
 The plane, unfortunately, was Japanese.
-On one of the shooting incidents, Louie went under the raft, only to come face-to-face with a shark!!
-Mac died on the on the 33rd day, but Louie and Phil managed to survive.
-This episode of Louie and Phil’s life was chronicled in the Shark Week 2012 episode Adrift: 47 Days With Sharks. (very amazing!)
+On one of the shooting incidents, Louie went under the raft, only to come face-to-face with a shark!

 On the 47th day, Louie and Phil landed on the Marshall Islands and were immediately held POW.
 With half their original weight lost, they were taken to a place known as Execution Island.